Jeremy-Neville/Weka-LGBM/README.md

 # BONUS: returning the parameters you gave to your model

-What we have established right now is the backbone of ensruing this model can be trained.
-However, to esnure users don't have to worry that the model their training is being trained with the correct parameters it is important to retunr such information.
-Currently within both the updated prototypes as we will name them, they only state either LGBM or CatBoost is running.
+What we have established right now is the backbone of ensuring this model can be trained.
+However, to ensure users don't have to worry that the model their training is being trained with the correct parameters it is important to return such information.
+Currently, within both the updated prototypes as we will name them, they only state either LGBM or CatBoost is running.
 This is something we will need to change

 ## The revised code

 The only aspect you need to change is within the describe function.
 This is something that can be done within the two updated prototypes, and is a very small change.
-There is one small issue, that being that the learning_rate is only displayed as 0 however once a resolution is found regarding that small issue, that will be avaliable within this README.
-This code is not something that is mandatory but is recommended to ensure you can see the parameters for these specefic pyscripts.
+There is one small issue, that being that the learning_rate is only displayed as 0 however once a resolution is found regarding that small issue, that will be available within this README.
+This code is not something that is mandatory but is recommended to ensure you can see the parameters for these specific pyscripts.

+## The code implemented in Updated LGBM Prototype
+To ensure the code is understandable, and to pinpoint a small difference.
+These two sections are added to ensure no user is confused by what small aspect of the text is changed within the code of the two describe functions displayed.
+The following code is the code that should be implemented within your updated LGBM Prototype.

 ```
 def describe(args, model):
     text = "LightGBM with %i leaves, " % args["num_leaves"]